-- 2. If you ordered optional top and side lights, see "Installing Lights on the Siren" on page 21.
-You may want to install lights prior to placing onto pole. - 3.
-Install the four legs on the siren mounting plate, as shown in "Figure 2 Siren Leg Assembly" on page 14.
-Use two stainless steel 1/2-inch bolts, nuts and lock washers (provided) for each leg.
+- 2. If you ordered optional top and side lights, see "Installing Lights on the Siren" on page 22.
+You may want to install the lights before placing the siren onto the pole. - 3.
+Install the four legs on the siren mounting plate, as shown in "Figure 2 Siren Leg Assembly" on page 15.
+Use two stainless steel 1/2-inch bolts, nuts, and lock washers (provided) for each leg.
 All mounting hardware needed is supplied in the hardware kit shipped with this manual.
 Do not tighten the bolts completely.